Mission Concept and Vision

 Dr. Nikku Madhusudhan (Cambridge): Exoplanet science co-lead

-Dr. Katherine J. Mack* (Melbourne): Media and Outreach lead; Transient science
+A/Prof. Katherine J. Mack (NCSU): Media and Outreach lead; Transient science

 Mr. Robert Mearns (Melbourne): Systems Engineer